Under Einstein's Microscope: Measuring Properties of Individual Rotating Massive Stars From Extragalactic Micro Caustic Crossings: Discussion

-If multiple micro caustic crossings of the same source star are observed, it would be possible to tighten up parameter inference by jointly analyzing lightcurves of all crossings.
+If multiple microcaustic crossings of the same source star are observed, it would be possible to tighten up parameter inference by jointly analyzing light curves of all crossings.
 All crossings share the same model parameters except for $v_t$ and $\Vec{d}_\star$, and a reasonable prior distribution for $\Vec{d}_\star$ specific to each highly magnified star can be theoretically derived.
 An in-depth study of this interesting method may be pursued in future work.